Rapter1990/Rapter1990/README.md

 ## 📖 About Me

 - 👨🏽‍💻 I’m currently learning new fields on [Udemy](https://www.udemy.com), [Udacity](https://www.udacity.com) , [Datacamp](https://www.datacamp.com/).
-    - Here are fields I'm learning :
+    - Here are my fields I'm learning in these days:
         - 🤖 Machine Learning in Python
         - 📊 Data Analysis in Python